 Which day is cheapest to fly to Madeira?

 At the moment, Tuesday is the most economical day to take a flight to Madeira.
 Wednesday is likely to be the most costly.

 What time of day is cheapest to fly to Madeira?

-At the moment, flights in the afternoon are likely to offer the best value for money for your Madeira trip.
-A flight in the morning will more often than not be of higher cost.
+At the moment, flights in the evening are likely to offer the best value for money for your Madeira trip.
+A flight in the afternoon will more often than not be of higher cost.